Joel Embiid plows through the shorthanded Wizards, letting the 76ers prevail with ease

 Fending off Embiid didn’t get any easier after Harrell was ejected with 2:34 left in the third quarter following his second technical foul.

 Just 30 seconds earlier, the big men had to be separated after some shoves; Harrell was assessed a common foul, and both earned technicals.
 Harrell had a moment of gloating on the ensuing possession after collecting a rebound of a missed three-pointer by Davis Bertans and slamming home a dunk to enthusiastic applause, but it didn’t last long.
-Embiid responded with a layup on the other end and, after the play, Harrell nudged Embiid with his arm out of apparent frustration.
+Embiid responded with a layup on the other end, and after the play, Harrell nudged Embiid with his arm out of apparent frustration.
 It wasn’t much, but it was blatant — and enough to get him tossed.

-The backup center was adamant afterward that he does not regret his actions, despite leaving his already shorthanded team with one less able body.
+The backup center was adamant afterward that he does not regret his actions despite leaving his already shorthanded team with one less able body.

-“I don’t regret not one minute because, at the end of the day, the double tech was called how it was supposed to be called,” Harrell said.
+“I don’t regret not one minute, because, at the end of the day, the double tech was called how it was supposed to be called,” Harrell said.
 “But if we’re going to nitpick about every little rule, taunting and all that, let it go both ways, you feel me?
 He got an and-one, he wants to push in my face and all that — that was the end of it.
-He wants to stand back and point like, ‘Oh, oh my goodness.’
+He wants to stand back and point like, ‘Oh, oh, my goodness.’
 Stand on your toughness, bro.
 You’re so tough and you’re so — stand on that, my dude. … It is what it is.
 I wish it wouldn’t have been in the situation that it was in, but I don’t regret it.”

 Bring in the reinforcements